-Any teacher education candidate expecting to student teach in the Fall 2017 semester must complete an application and submit it to the School of Education Office by April 3, 2017.
+Any teacher education candidate expecting to student teach in the Fall 2019 semester must complete an application and submit it to the School of Education Office by the Spring deadline provided by the School.
 The candidate must meet all requirements for admission to the Professional Semester.
 Students applying to the Professional Semester must register and present an admission ticket for their Praxis II content specific test(s) and the appropriate level PLT test prior to application.
 Students must pass all tests in order to begin student teaching.

 - Praxis Information from ETS

 - Praxis Remediation Plan

 - 2018 Title II Report

 WVWC Library.
 These library resources are free for WVWC Students.
 Products may require on campus log in or account creation on a third party site.
 Please take advantage of these resources.
 Ask a Librarian for assistance if necessary.

 TREE.
 WV Teacher Resources for Educational Excellence (TREE).
 The WV TREE is a one stop, grade specific site highlighting WV College- and Career-Readiness Standards and resources that are essential to the classroom teacher.

 Edutopia George Lucas Foundation Free Lessons, Video, and more

 West Virginia Wesleyan College seeks to prepare graduates who are knowledgeable of lessons from the past, aware of demands of the present, and prepared to creatively face the challenges of a changing global community.
 Wesleyan seeks to assist teacher candidates to identify career goals and to develop a broad background in the knowledge, skills, and dispositions necessary to become successful classroom teachers.